desenvolvedorIcotrade/App.bot/blog/_posts/2017-05-26-the-latest-dependency-version-is-probably-the-most-secure.md

 **Put another way, if your dependencies are totally up-to-date you’re just as secure as someone pursuing a late adopter strategy, but have the additional advantage that you can respond to new disclosures more easily.**

-Finally, it’s not surprising to see the “reactive” strategy perform poorest, but the margin of its defeat is.
-It’s over twice as likely to be vulnerable as the “always up-to-date” strategy, and the “fix by upgrading” flow is likely to be just as difficult as for the “late adopter”.
+Finally, it's surprising to see the “reactive” strategy perform so badly.
+It’s twice as likely to be vulnerable as the “always up-to-date” strategy, and the “fix by upgrading” flow is likely to be just as difficult as for the “late adopter”.

 ### Nice data, so what should I do about it?